Developing Infrastructure to Charge Plug-In Electric Vehicles

-AC Level 1 EVSE (often referred to simply as Level 1) provides charging through a 120 volt (V) AC plug.
-Most, if not all, plug-in electric vehicles (PEVs) will come with an AC Level 1 EVSE cordset, so no additional charging equipment is required.
+AC Level 1 equipment (often referred to simply as Level 1) provides charging through a 120 volt (V) AC plug.
+Most, if not all, plug-in electric vehicles (PEVs) will come with an AC Level 1 cordset, so no additional charging equipment is required.
 On one end of the cord is a standard NEMA connector, (for example, a NEMA 5-15, which is a common three-prong household plug) and on the other end is an SAE J1772 standard connector.
-The SAE J1772 connector plugs into the car’s J1772 charge port and the NEMA connector plugs into a standard NEMA wall outlet.
+The SAE J1772 connector plugs in to the car’s J1772 charge port, and the NEMA connector plugs in to a standard NEMA wall outlet.